roshankern/brieflow-analysis/README.md

 Simply change the name of the `brieflow_main_env` Conda environment and track your added packages in [brieflow/brieflow_main_env.yml](brieflow/brieflow_main_env.yml).

 We use the HPC integration for Slurm as detailed in the setup instructions.
+To use the Slurm integration for Brieflow configure the Slurm resources in [analysis/slurm/config.yaml](analysis/slurm/config.yaml).

 3) *Optional*: Track changes to computational processing in a new branch on your fork.
 Contribute these changes to the main version of Brieflow with a PR as described in the Brieflow [contribution notes](https://github.com/cheeseman-lab/brieflow?tab=readme-ov-file#contribution-notes).